gt2985/gt2985.github.io/_posts/2014-12-26-Invalid-XML-characters.md

 ---
+title: "Input Sanitization : Invalid XML Data, Validation"
 categories:
   - Technology
   - Java
 tags:
   - XML
-  - Json
+  - Input Sanitization
-  - XML Invalid characters
+  - Java
-  - XMl Validation
+  - Regex
-published:true
+  - input xml data validation
 ---

 Recently, For a requirement,I had to make sure that the input data that comes in as a json body needs to be converted into xml to make subequent calls to other services.